FaVIQ: FAct Verification from Information-seeking Questions: Conclusion Future Work

 \section{Conclusion \& Future Work}

-We introduced \dataname, a new fact verification dataset derived from information-seeking questions.
-By using annotations of ambiguity in questions, we incorporate facts that real users were unaware of when posing the question.
+We introduced \dataname, a new fact verification dataset derived from ambiguous information-seeking questions.
+We incorporate facts that real users were unaware of when posing the question, leading to false claims that are more realistic and challenging to identify without fully understanding the context.
+Our extensive analysis shows that our data contains significantly less lexical bias than previous fact checking datasets, and include \false\ claims that are challenging and realistic.
 Our experiments showed that the \sota\ models are far from solving \dataname, and models trained on \dataname\ lead to improvements in professional fact checking.
 Altogether, we believe \dataname\ will serve as a challenging benchmark as well as support future progress in professional fact-checking.

-Future work can investigate using other aspects of information-seeking questions that reflects facts that users are unaware of or easily confused with.
+We suggest future work to improve the \dataname\ model with respect to our analysis of the model prediction in Section~\ref{subsubsec:results}, such as improving retrieval, modeling multi-hop inference, and better distinctions between entities, events and properties.
+Moreover, future work may investigate using other aspects of information-seeking questions that reflect facts that users are unaware of or easily confused with.
 For example, one can incorporate false presuppositions in questions that arise when users have limited background knowledge~\citep{kim2021linguist}.
-As another example, one can explore generating \nei\ claims by leveraging unanswerable information-seeking questions.
-Furthermore, \dataname~can potentially be a challenging benchmark for the claim correction, a task recently studied in ~\citet{thorne2021evidence} that requires a model to correct the \false\ claims.
+As another example, one can explore generating \neishort\ claims by leveraging unanswerable information-seeking questions.
+Furthermore, \dataname~can potentially be a challenging benchmark for the claim correction, a task recently studied by~\citet{thorne2021evidence} that requires a model to correct the \false\ claims.

 } \else {